aau-claaudia/ailab-docs/docs/getting-started/getting-applications.md

     A container is a runtime instance of an image that is executed and managed by Singularity.
 Containers provide an isolated environment to run applications, ensuring consistency and portability across different systems.

 ## Pre-downloaded images
-The most straightforward method to acquire applications on AI-LAB is by accessing pre-downloaded images stored within the platform.
-The default pre-downloaded images presently include [TensorFlow](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow) and [PyTorch](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch), located at ==PATH TO CLAAUDIA IMAGE DIRECTORY==.
+The most straightforward method to acquire applications on AI-LAB is by accessing pre-downloaded images stored in the `/container` directory.
 We aim to consistently update these images to the latest versions.

-Additionally, you can explore further pre-downloaded images available in the *courses directory* ==PATH TO COURSES DIRECTORY== on AI-LAB.
+You can find a list of the pre-downloaded container images [here](/system-overview/#list-of-pre-download-containers), or you can check which images exist in the `/container` directory on AI-LAB with `ls PATH TO CLAAUDIA IMAGE DIRECTORY`:

 !!! example
-    First, let's check out which images exist in ==PATH TO CLAAUDIA IMAGE DIRECTORY==:

     ```console
     ls PATH TO CLAAUDIA IMAGE DIRECTORY